 Bears and other animals use old hollow red cedar trees for winter dens.

-Cedar wood is used for house siding, walls & roofing, fencing, furniture and making musical instruments.
+Western red-cedar wood is used for house siding, walls & roofing, fencing, furniture and musical instruments.
+These trees are also used as hedges for gardens.

 COSEWIC: Not at Risk